When Is a Divorce Really Uncontested?

 Ultimately, at the heart of a truly uncontested divorce, a settlement agreement needs to be prepared and signed by both parties to a case.
 (The settlement agreement represents a prime document that a divorcing couple is wise to have prepared by a qualified, experienced divorce attorney.)

 The court will need to approve the settlement agreement.
 The court nearly always will do so unless there is a significant problem with the document or the agreement itself.
 Once approved, the court includes the settlement agreement and its contents as part of the divorce decree issues in a particular marriage dissolution case.
-Call us today at 201-845-7400 for a consultation.
+If you are thinking about filing for a divorce, call us today for a free consultation at 201-845-7400.